 How is the heart rhythm regulated?

 The heart is mainly made up of muscle cells.
-Most of these cells are there to strongly contract as soon as they receive an electrical signal, and then relax again on their own.
+Most of these cells contract strongly as soon as they receive an electrical signal, and then relax again on their own.

-Special heart muscle cells called cells generate these signals.
+Special heart muscle cells ( cells) send these signals.
 They set the rhythm that the heart beats at.
 These electrical signals are also often referred to as “cardiac action potentials.”

-These special heart muscle cells are also able to quickly pass on these signals.
-That is important to make sure that the muscle cells in the ventricles contract at the same time.
+The special heart muscle cells are also able to quickly pass on these signals.
+That is important, to make sure that the muscle cells in the lower heart chambers contract at the same time.
 Only then is the heart strong enough to pump the blood throughout the whole body.

-The cells that trigger and pass on the signals make up the cardiac conduction system.
+The cells that trigger and pass on the signals make up the electrical pathways in the heart (cardiac conduction system).

-How is the cardiac conduction system (CCS) structured?
+What is the cardiac conduction system made up of?

-What is known as the sinoatrial (SA) node is found in the right atrium of the heart.
-It is the main for the heart rate.
-Its cells send out electrical signals at regular intervals, usually about 60 to 80 times per minute (bpm).
-The heart beats faster during physical exertion, fever, and mental stress such as nervousness – even up to 200 bpm during very strenuous activities.
+There is an area of cells known as the sinoatrial (SA) node in the right upper chamber of the heart.
+Also known as the sinus node, it is the main for the heart rate.
+The SA node cells send out electrical signals at regular intervals, usually about 60 to 80 times per minute.
+The heart beats faster during physical exertion, fever, and mental stress such as anxiety – even up to 200 beats per minute (bpm) during very strenuous activities.

-The atrioventricular (AV) node is located near the center of the heart where the atria and ventricles join together.
-The AV node is responsible for receiving the signals sent from the sinoatrial node and then quickly passing them on to the ventricles.
-They do that by sending them to the bundle of His.
+The atrioventricular (AV) node is located near the center of the heart, where the upper chambers (atria) and lower chambers (ventricles) meet.
+The AV node receives the signals sent from the SA node and then quickly passes them on to the lower chambers.
+It does that by sending them to the bundle of His.
 The cells in the AV node can also trigger signals themselves.
-But they only do that in certain situations, like if the SA node fails.
+But they only do that in certain situations, like if the SA node fails to work properly.

-The bundle of His is a short strand of special muscle cells in the cardiac septum.
-It branches off into two parts there.
-They stretch up to the cardiac apex as the left and right bundle branches or “Tawara” branches.
-They then split up into lots of thinner fibers that stretch throughout the heart muscle and pass on signals to both ventricles.
+The bundle of His is a short strand of special muscle cells found in the wall that separates the left and right sides of the heart.
+It splits into two branches there.
+Known as the left and right bundle branches or “Tawara” branches, they lead to the lower end of the heart.
+They then split up into lots of thinner branches that reach throughout the heart muscle and pass on signals to both lower chambers.
 These fibers are called Purkinje fibers.

-Illustration: The heart’s conduction system controls the heart rhythm, as described in the information
+Illustration: The heart’s conduction system regulates the heart rhythm, as described in the information

-The electrical impulse sent out by the SA node first spreads out evenly in the muscles in the two atria.
-No special conductive fibers are needed for that.
-The atrial muscles of the atria then contract and pump the blood into the ventricles.
+When an electrical signal is sent out by the SA node, it first spreads out evenly down the muscles in the two upper heart chambers.
+No special electrical pathways are needed for that.
+This causes the muscles of the upper chambers to contract (squeeze), pumping the blood into the lower chambers.

-The electrical signal can pass through to the AV node if the atria are contracted.
-The signal then quickly passes through the bundle of His, the bundle branches, and the Purkinje fibers, and then spreads throughout the ventricles.
-The heart muscle cells then strongly contract at the same time.
-They pump the fresh blood into the body and the used blood returning from the rest of the body into the lungs.
+While the upper chambers are squeezing, the electrical signal reaches the AV node.
+It then immediately spreads down the lower chambers – along the bundle of His, the bundle branches and the Purkinje fibers.
+This makes the muscle cells in the lower heart chambers squeeze strongly at the same time.
+They pump the fresh blood into the body and the used blood (returning from the rest of the body) into the lungs.

 After one heartbeat, all of the heart muscle cells relax again and wait for the next signal.